 Once the children have had a moment to examine the item you can then relate the item to the Bible lesson in a number of different ways.
-Here are some examples using a stone as the item and relating it to the story The Burial and Resurrection of Jesus.
+Here, below, are some examples using a stone as the item and relating it to the story The Burial and Resurrection of Jesus.

-- Tell them that the item reminds you of a Bible story and how.
+Tell them that the stone reminds you of a Bible story and how.
 “This stone reminds me of a big stone that was used in the burial of Jesus.
 Let’s read the story to learn about it…” OR

 As evening approached, there came a rich man from Arimathea, named Joseph, who had himself become a disciple of Jesus.
 Going to Pilate, he asked for Jesus’ body, and Pilate ordered that it be given to him.
 Joseph took the body, wrapped it in a clean linen cloth, and placed it in his own new tomb that he had cut out of the rock.
 He rolled a big stone in front of the entrance to the tomb and went away.
 Mary Magdalene and the other Mary were sitting there opposite the tomb.